UCSDMorimotoLab/CTRoptimization/docs/_build/html/_sources/_src_docs/user_guide/objectives.rst.txt

 Objective functions
 =================================

-The objective functions in the optimization includes two main equalities constraints (anatomical constraints and tip position) that use the penalty method formultion.
+The objective function in the optimization includes two main implicit enforced constraints (anatomical constraints and tip position) that use the penalty method formulation.
 Due to the modularity of the framework, adding the new objective term in the optimization is simple and fast.
-The user would need to modify the component for objective by adding a new input.
+The user would need to modify the component for the objective by adding a new input.
-Below using the objsComp (an oprnmdao component) demonstrates how to add a new objective term in the objective fucntion.
+Below using the ObjsComp (an OpenMDAO component) demonstrates how to add a new objective term in the objective function.

 .. code-block:: python